OerdBej/Weather-Wise-2.0/README.md

-# Weather Wise 2.0
+# WeatherActive

-**Weather Wise 2.0** is a weather-aware app designed to help users understand how current weather conditions impact their performance in a selected sport.
+**WeatherActive** is a weather-aware app designed to help users understand how current weather conditions impact their performance in a selected sport.
 The app provides quick, relevant, and easy-to-understand insights through a sport-specific weather rating system.

-Originally built as a student project at **Wild Code School** (a 5-month web development bootcamp), this version was **fully refactored and converted from React (JavaScript) to React + TypeScript** for better type safety, scalability, and developer experience.
+Originally built as a student project, this version was **fully refactored and converted from React (JavaScript) to React + TypeScript** for better type safety, scalability, and developer experience.

 ---